NeilGirdhar/efax/README.rst

     - with fixed variance
     - with fixed unit variance

-  - multivariate complex
+  - multivariate complex:

     - with unit variance and zero pseudo-variance
     - circularly symmetric

+- on a finite set:

+  - Bernoulli
+  - multinomial

+- on the nonnegative integers:

+  - geometric
+  - negative binomial
   - Poisson

+- on the positive integers:

+  - logarithmic

+- on the positive reals:

+  - chi
+  - chi-square
+  - exponential
+  - gamma
   - Rayleigh
+  - Weibull

+- on the simplex:

+  - beta
+  - Dirichlet
+  - generalized Dirichlet

+- on the n-dimensional circle:

   - von Mises-Fisher
-- Weibull

 Usage
 =====